 We are also exposed to credit risk on our investment portfolio and reinsurance recoverable.
 Credit risk results from uncertainty in a counterparty's ability to meet its obligations.
 We monitor our investment portfolio to ensure that credit risk does not exceed prudent levels.
 The majority of our investment portfolio is invested in high credit quality, investment grade fixed maturity securities.
-As of September 30, 2024, none of our fixed maturity portfolio was unrated or rated below investment grade.
+As of March 31, 2025, none of our fixed maturity securities were unrated or rated below investment grade.
 To reduce credit exposure to reinsurance recoverable balances, the Company obtains letters of credit from certain reinsurers that are not authorized as reinsurers under U.S. state insurance regulations.
 In addition, under the terms of its reinsurance contracts, the Company may retain funds due to reinsurers as security for those recoverable balances.
-The Company also has reinsurance recoverable balances from reinsurers with all but one having an A.M.
+The Company also has reinsurance recoverable balances from reinsurers with a majority of the reinsurers having an A.M.
 Best rating of A (Excellent) or better.